Ososo Kingdom

 Basic Food Grants

 The program is commencing with a number of grant programs beginning with a Basic Food Grant to EVERY adult and child in the kingdom.
 We will give each of them sufficient food vouchers to purchase two full meals a day.
+In Ososo, each voucher will be called a Ruku.
 Anyone can survive on an open ended basis with two full meals a day.
-Word got out very quickly about the program and as the following picture shows, residents of Ososo are lining up at the various registration sites throughout the kingdom.
+Word got out quickly about the program and residents of Ososo lined up at registration sites throughout the kingdom.

 Significance of the Program

-With a population of approximately 100,000 citizens, this Ososo Kingdom food grant will be one of the largest in history, let alone what is to follow as we expand throughout the rest of the state of Edo, whose population is around 5 million residents, and on to the rest of Nigeria with its approximate 230 million population (6th in the world).
+With a population of about 100,000 citizens, this Ososo Kingdom food grant will be one of the largest in history, let alone what is to follow as we expand throughout the rest of the state of Edo, whose population is around 5 million residents, and the rest of Nigeria with its approximate 230 million population (6th in the world).

-What is even more significant than the scale of this food grant program is the fact that it is not dependent on any ongoing source of funds from the government or foundations/donors to keep it going, as SCC’s program has no limit on the voucher grants it can issue, guaranteeing that the program will continue as long as it is needed.
+What is even more significant is the fact that the program is not dependent on any ongoing source of funds from the government or foundations/donors to keep it going.
+SCC’s program has no limit on the voucher grants it can issue, guaranteeing that the program will continue as long as it is needed.
 This means we can permanently eliminate food insecurity from Ososo and beyond.
 That directly addresses the 2nd goal of the Sustainable Development Goals (SDG) of the UN – “Zero Hunger”, one of its 17 SDG goals, as defined on the UN website.

 Ripple Effects

 However, as we point out on the Basic Food Grants page, there is another highly predictable ripple effect of these grants.
-The creation of many new small businesses just explodes!
-And like startups everywhere, most of those entrepreneurs are going to need a certain amount of money up front to launch their businesses, whether growing crops, raising meat animals and dairy products, providing haircuts, leather work, furniture making and the like, almost all need a certain amount of starter capital.
+The creation of many new small businesses!
+And like startups everywhere, most of those entrepreneurs are going to need a certain amount of starter capital to launch their businesses.
 That naturally evolves into another of our grant programs, startup and expansion grants, as described here.
-And yet all this is just the tip of the iceberg in terms of the economic programs baked into the SCF program that is being deployed in Ososo.
+Yet all this is just the tip of the iceberg in terms of the economic programs baked into the SCF program that is being deployed in Ososo.

 Additional Programs In Ososo

-Once the basic food grant program is well underway, we will be turning our attention to other elements of the SCF program in Ososo.
-One of the key drivers of implementing other programs concerns the funding of those programs.
+Once the basic food grant program is well underway, we will turn our attention to other elements of the SCF program in Ososo.
+One of the key drivers of implementing other programs concerns funding.
 If a new program can be funded strictly with vouchers issued by SCC, then the only thing standing in the way of implementation is simply developing an implementation plan and assembling a team that can execute on that plan.
-If the new program also needs a certain amount of the national currency (Naira) or dollars, then arrangements need to be made to obtain those funds from a variety of means, in most cases delaying the implementation of a program that requires such funds.
+If the new program also needs a certain amount of the national currency (Naira) or dollars, then arrangements need to be made to obtain those funds from a variety of means, in most cases delaying implementation.

-One of the first programs that can be funded with just vouchers would be the support of all manner of public servants in the kingdom.
+One of the first programs that can be funded with just vouchers would be the support of public servants in the kingdom.
 We will begin to provide the Kingdom with full employment grants to cover the costs of ALL civil servants who work for the King and Kingdom.
-That would include all teachers in Ososo along with all manner of care givers (child, elder, infirmed), all vital contributors to the health, well being and future of any community, but traditionally some of the most under appreciated and therefore under compensated.
+That would include all teachers in Ososo along with police officers, sanitation workers, street cleaners, clerical workers, care givers (child, health, elder and infirm), all vital contributors to the health, well being and future of any community, but traditionally some of the most under appreciated and therefore under compensated.
 Health care workers would be included as well so that, to the extent possible, all citizens of Ososo can receive free basic health care, including the staffing of emergency clinics and the like.

 Quality of Life Issues